open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/faas.md

 In these cases, `faas.invoked_region` MUST be set accordingly.
 If the region is unknown to the client or not required for identifying the invoked function, setting `faas.invoked_region` is optional.

-The values for the attributes listed above SHOULD be equal to the respective [FaaS resource attributes][] and [Cloud resource attributes][], which the invoked FaaS instance reports about itself.
-The matching resource attributes are `faas.name`, `cloud.provider` and `cloud.region`.

 [FaaS resource attributes]: ../../resource/semantic_conventions/faas.md
 [Cloud resource attributes]: ../../resource/semantic_conventions/cloud.md